C0mplexity0/C0mplexity0/README.md

 Here is some of my work:
 - Pixel Wars https://github.com/C0mplexity0/PIXEL-WARS
     - A small online multiplayer game made using canvases
-    - Also one of the first websites I made using node.js
+    - Also one of the first websites I made using node.js, which explains the messy code